 - The TWO (2) half unit courses in any of the subjects designated as being in the Languages & Cultures category.

 Essentially, depending upon courses completed at the home institution, some students may receive transfer credits that serve to satisfy all the BA Breadth Requirements; some students may need to complete only one more course to satisfy them; some students may need only two more courses to satisfy them; some may need three (which would be the maximum).

 IMPORTANT: a great deal of effort is put into assessing transfer credits as accurately as possible with every student’s best interests in mind – therefore, requests to have transfer credits “reassessed” will only be considered in extraordinary circumstances.

-In their first term (Fall 2015), all students – Honours Economics and Honours Mathematical Economics – will be enrolled in both ECON 201 and ECON 202.
-This will be done by the Economics Department in mid-July prior to newly admitted students being able to start adding courses on their own via the QUEST system on July 23.
+In their first term (Fall 2018), all students – Honours Economics and Honours Mathematical Economics – will be enrolled in both ECON 201 and ECON 202.
+This will be done by the Economics Department in mid-July prior to newly admitted students being able to start adding courses on their own via the QUEST system in July.
 Students may NOT drop these two courses or attempt to switch to different sections.
-Beginning on July 23 students can begin enrolling in additional courses for their first term of study (Fall 2015) – students may take a maximum of five half unit courses in a term; to be deemed full-time, a student must take at least three half unit courses in a term.
+Beginning in July students can begin enrolling in additional courses for their first term of study (Fall 2018) – students may take a maximum of five half unit courses in a term; to be deemed full-time, a student must take at least three half unit courses in a term.

-Students may “Course Select” – ie. Pre-enroll – in the courses they hope to take in Winter 2016 term during the period July 30 – August 7.
+Students may “Course Select” – ie. Pre-enroll – in the courses they hope to take in Winter 2019 term during the course selection period beginning at the end of September.
 Students are strongly encouraged to participate in “Course Selection” for a future term as it enhances their chances of getting into the courses they hope to take.
-Students are able to begin finalizing their Winter 2016 course selections on November 24.
+Students are able to begin finalizing their Winter 2019 course selections in November.